 Chances are you tend to worry about the levels of toxins in the fruits you eat more than whether they contain seeds or not.
 In fact, you might view seedlessness in fruits as a benefit.Seeds can be hard to chew, bitter in taste or accidentally swallowed.
 Despite these perceived advantages, seedlessness in fruits can also have a few negative side effects.

 How Fruits Become Seedless

-Fruits become seedless through a process known as parthenocarpy, which means "virgin fruit."
-It is the process of producing fruits without fertilization.
-Parthenocarpy may occur naturally as a mutation, or be induced artificially.
+Seedless fruit is produced through a process known as parthenocarpy, which means "virgin fruit."
+It's the process of producing fruits without fertilization.
+Parthenocarpy may occur naturally as a mutation or be induced artificially.

 Nutritional Outcome of Seedlessness

 Seeds are also good sources of fiber, which plays several roles in your body such as suppressing appetite, stabilizing blood glucose levels and increasing bowel activity.
 Fruits without small seeds can't provide these benefits.

 Parthenocarpy is advantageous in conditions where pollination is poor — for instance, during freezing temperatures — which limit crop production.
 Also, it may be difficult for some fruits, such as summer squash and tomatoes, to pollinate or fertilize.

 In some cases, seedlessness can enhance the texture and shelf life of fruits, for instance, in the case of watermelon and eggplant, according to a study published in the journal Nutrients in 2009.

 Furthermore, seeds in some fruits, such as apples and apricots, can contain small amounts of toxins like cyanide.
 These seeds can be dangerous in large amounts or when chewed.